sarcophagus-org/sarcophagus-v2-specs/system-requirements-specification.md

 **Unwrapping**

 At the time of resurrection:
-1. Each participating archaeologist may unwrap the sarcophagus with the relevant private key.
+1. Each participating archaeologist may unwrap the sarcophagus with the relevant unencrypted shard.
-   - The associated public key is the one used to generate the archaeologist's encrypted shard (part of the arweave data bundle).
+   - The archaeologist will download the encrypted shard from arweave, and decrypt it with their private key
+   - The archaeologist submits this unencrypted shard to the smart contract
-   - The smart contract can validate this private key using the public key which has been stored on-chain for this sarcophagus.
+   - The smart contract can validate the unencrypted shard using the unencrypted shard hashes stored on-chain.
    - The smart contract will pay the archaeologist the bounty for completing their R&R.

 ---